geraudmathe/Locomotive-fundamentals/README.md

 = render 'locomotive/shared/main_app_head'
 ```

-There is an empty partial meant to be overriden for additionnal css or js : ```_main_app_head.html.haml``` located in ```app/views/locomotive/shared/```.
-Since it's the last one called in the ```<head>```, every css or js added here will override previously one.
+There is an empty partial meant to be overriden for additionnal css or js : ```_main_app_head.html.haml``` located in ```app/views/locomotive/shared/``` of the engine directory.
+Since it's the last one called in the ```<head>```, every css or js added here will override the other ones.

-And how override this partial ```_main_app_head.html.haml``` ?
-Well, Locomotive is build as a Rails engine, so you just need to create it in your main Rails app (when a view is called, Rails first look for it in the main app, and then in the matching engine).
+And how override this partial ?
+Well, Locomotive is build as a Rails engine, so you just need to create it in your main Rails app, because when a view is called, Rails first look for it in the main app, and then in the matching engine.
 We will add here a javascript tag reffering to our customized TinyMCE configuration.

 Let's proceed :